Shrine of the Three Kings: Origin

-The "relics of the Magi" were originally brought to Constantinople by Empress Helena, Constantine the Great's mother, then brought to Milan in an oxcart by Eustorgius I, the city's bishop, to whom they were entrusted by Constantine in 314.
+The "relics of the Magi" were originally brought to Constantinople by Empress Helena, Constantine the Great's mother, then taken to Milan in an oxcart by Eustorgius I, the city's bishop, to whom they were entrusted by Constantine in 314.
 Eight centuries later in 1164, Holy Roman Emperor Frederick Barbarossa took the relics of the Magi from the church of Saint Eustorgio in Milan and gave them to the Archbishop of Cologne, Rainald of Dassel, who was also the imperial Archchancellor of Italy.
 In 1164, Rainald transferred these relics to Cologne where the shrine for the three kings was built.
 Their bones were wrapped in white silk and returned to the shrine.
 The relics have since attracted a constant stream of pilgrims to Cologne.

 Parts of the shrine were designed by the famous medieval goldsmith Nicholas of Verdun, who began to work on it in 1180.
 It was completed circa 1225.
 Other parts of the shrine were decorated during the time of Archbishop Philip von Hensberg with additional jewels and gold placed on it.
 Scholar Lisa Victoria Ciresi notes that these precious jewels are said to evoke images of the Heavenly Jerusalem.

 Around 1199, King Otto IV gave three golden crowns, purported to be made for the three wise men, as a present to the cathedral of Cologne.
 Because of the importance of the shrine and the cathedral for the later development of the city, the coat of arms of Cologne still shows these three crowns symbolizing the Three Kings.
 Hugo Stehkämper theorizes that King Otto IV of Brunswick was often depicted as the fourth king.
 He ascended to the throne in 1198 and became Holy Roman Emperor in 1209.
 He donated all of the materials that were needed to complete the shrine.
 On the shrine, he is depicted in the procession behind the Magi with inscription that labels him: "Otto Rex."
 Although King Otto IV offered the three kings the gold crowns, he, himself, does not wear one with them in his depiction on the shrine.
 Jürgen Petersohn writes that King Otto IV wanted to be seen as having equal rank with the Three Magis, thus, he joins in on the Adoration of Christ.

 Construction of the present Cologne Cathedral begun in 1248 to house these important relics.
 The cathedral took 632 years to complete and is now the largest Gothic church in northern Europe.